 Because of limitations in our credit agreement, we are limited in our ability to make substantial acquisitions in the near term.
-Although we plan to continue our focus and expend significant resources on our core owned and controlled brands, we cannot assure you that such efforts will produce revenue growth to replace the growth historically provided by acquisitions.
+Although we plan to focus greater attention and resources on our core owned and controlled brands, we cannot assure you that such efforts will produce revenue growth to replace the growth historically provided by acquisitions.